DustinHigginbotham/event-gen/README.md

       - name: last_name
         type: string

+# Sets up a list of reactors for the entity
 reactors:

+  # A reactor to send a welcome email to the user when created
   - name: WelcomeEmailReactor
     description: Sends a welcome email to the user when created
     type: local
     reactsTo: user.created

+# Sets up a list of projections for the entity
+# This is used to keep a user projection up to date
 projections:

+  # A projection to create a user projection
   - name: UserProjection
     description: Creates a user projection
     type: local